eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

      :ref:`DS_modify_server_list`).

 .. note::
-     In single process deployments where multiple Datareaders and Datawriters are created within the same DomainParticipant, each of them will have the same **participantId** but different *unicast locator* ports.
-     That can lead on participant creation failure if the amount of Datareaders and Datawriters to be created reaches the value of
+     Deployments where multiple DomainParticipants are created within the same host can lead into denying available ports for them if the amount of DomainParticipants created reaches the value of :cpp:var:`BuiltinAttributes::mutation_tries<eprosima::fastdds::rtps::BuiltinAttributes::mutation_tries>`
-     :cpp:var:`BuiltinAttributes::mutation_tries<eprosima::fastdds::rtps::BuiltinAttributes::mutation_tries>`, due to
-     exceeding the maximum amount of mutations of the same **participantId** into different port number for the *unicast locator* creation.
+     (100 by default).
+     When it happens, the DomainParticipants will not be able to create the listening ports and will be created without locators configured.

 .. _wireprotocolconfigqos_example: